EarlySEOEarlySEO

 Do blog posts rank better than service pages?

 Blog posts do not automatically rank better than service pages.
-They often rank for informational searches because they match question-based intent.
-Service pages can rank very well for commercial, local, and transactional terms when they include clear offers, proof, location relevance, FAQs, and strong internal links.
+They often rank for more informational queries because those searches need explanations, guides, or examples.
+Service pages can rank strongly for commercial terms when they match buyer intent, include enough detail, and receive relevant internal links from supporting content.

-Can a blog post target a service keyword?
+Should a service page and blog post target the same keyword?

 Conclusion